-Ranger Direct Lending Fund Trust (and other funds managed by the Investment Manager) has invested in fractional invoice Debt Instruments (which are structured as a syndicate investment) originated by the Invoice Factoring Platform.
-The Investment Manager actively selects fractional invoice Debt Instruments for Ranger Direct Lending Fund Trust from the range of invoice receivables made available to Ranger Direct Lending Fund Trust under the Platform Agreement and acquisitions are made following model 3 as described above.
+The Company and other funds managed by the Investment Manager currently intend, to the extent they are available, to invest in fractional invoice Debt Instruments (which are structured as a syndicate investment) originated by IFG for an aggregate amount of up to US\$50 million in 2015.
+IFG has indicated that it believes that there will be a sufficient volume of Debt Instruments available to satisfy such demand in the period to 31 December 2015.
+The Investment Manager will actively select fractional invoice Debt Instruments for the Company from the range of invoice receivables made available to the Company under the Platform Agreement and acquisitions will be made following model 3 as described above.